 - Avoid taking your dog to areas or hiking trails where you see foxtails or any overgrown fields of tall grasses.

 - If you do walk through any area where foxtails are growing, check your dog for visible seeds, especially between the toes.
-Run a fine-toothed comb though his coat and look for awns in his fur.
-Also check his ears, face, and mouth.
-Remove them before they start to burrow with a brush or tweezers.
+Run a fine-toothed comb through their coat and look for awns in their fur.
+Also check their ears, face, and mouth.
+Remove any barbed awns before they start to burrow with a brush or tweezers.

 - If the awn is embedded and surrounded by red and swollen skin, take the dog to your veterinarian.

-- If your dog starts to exhibit strange symptoms of illness, especially sneezing or breathing problems, see your veterinarian right away and mention that you’ve been in a place where foxtails were growing.
+- If your dog starts to exhibit strange symptoms of illness, especially sneezing or breathing problems, see your veterinarian right away.
+Mention that you’ve been in a place where foxtails were growing.

-- If there’s a strong chance you won’t be able to avoid locations where foxtails grow when you’re out hiking or hunting with your dog, consider covering his paws with dog booties.
+- If there’s a strong chance you won’t be able to avoid locations where foxtails grow when you’re out hiking or hunting with your dog, consider covering their paws with dog booties.